defeat the enemy, strongholds and spiritual warfare

 Hey Friend!

-This book talks a lot about modern motherhood, why it’s broken and all the myths that we face as moms.
-It is an incredible book and I know that you will love it and will love this conversation.
+This book discusses modern motherhood, why it’s broken, and all the myths that moms face.
+It is an incredible book, and I know that you will love it and this conversation.

 Stef: Hello friend.
 I am so excited that you are here.